Yes Man (film)

-Yes Man is a 2008 American romantic comedy film directed by Peyton Reed, written by Nicholas Stoller, Jarrad Paul, and Andrew Mogel and starring Jim Carrey and co-starring Zooey Deschanel.
-The film is based loosely on the 2005 memoir of the same name by humorist Danny Wallace, who also makes a cameo appearance in the film.
+Yes Man is a 2008 romantic comedy film directed by Peyton Reed, written by Nicholas Stoller, Jarrad Paul and Christofer Tufton, and starring Jim Carrey.
+The film is based loosely on the 2005 memoir of the same name by the British humorist Danny Wallace, who also makes a cameo appearance in the film.

 Production for the film began in Los Angeles in October 2007.
-It was released on December 19, 2008 in the United States and was then released in the United Kingdom on December 26, 2008.
-The film received mixed reviews from critics, but was a box office success, making $223 million worldwide.
+It was released on December 19, 2008, in the United States and was then released in the United Kingdom on December 26, 2008.
+The film received mixed reviews, with most critics calling the plot too similar to one of Carrey's past films; Liar Liar, but was a box office success, making $223 million worldwide.

 Plot

-Carl, a bank loan officer, has become withdrawn since his divorce from Stephanie.
-He has an increasingly negative outlook on his life and routinely ignores his friends Peter and Rooney.
-On the advice of an old colleague, Nick, Carl attends a motivational seminar that encourages people to seize the opportunity to say "Yes!"
-At the seminar, Carl meets inspirational guru Terrence, who tells him to enter a "covenant with the universe" and say yes to anything asked of him.
+Bank loan officer Carl Allen has become withdrawn since his divorce from his wife Stephanie.
+Having an increasingly negative outlook and ignoring his friends Peter and Rooney, he misses Peter and his fiancée Lucy's engagement party.

+His old colleague Nick suggests that Carl attend a motivational seminar that encourages people to seize every opportunity to say "yes".
+At the seminar, Carl meets inspirational guru Terrence, who has him enter a "covenant with the universe" and say yes to everything asked of him.

-Later, Carl says yes to a homeless man's request and is stranded out-of-gas and with no battery on his cell phone in Elysian Park.
-Disillusioned, he hikes to a nearby gas station where he meets Allison, an unorthodox young woman.
-She gives him a ride back to his car on her scooter and kisses him before leaving.
-A few days later he is offered oral sex by his elderly neighbour Tillie in return for helping her put up shelves; when he refuses and immediately experiences bad luck he returns and surprisingly enjoys the moment.
+As they leave the seminar, Carl says "yes" to a homeless man's request and becomes stranded, out of gas, and with no battery life on his cell phone in Elysian Park.
+Walking to a gas station, he meets Allison, an eccentric young woman.
+She gives him a hectic ride back to his car on her scooter and, when he asks her to make out with him, she kisses him before leaving.
+A few days later, he is offered oral sex by his elderly neighbour Tillie for helping her put up shelves; when he declines and immediately experiences bad luck, he returns and surprisingly enjoys the moment.

-Believing that he must say "yes" or suffer the consequences, Carl starts to seize every opportunity that comes his way.
-He renews his friendships with Peter and Rooney; builds a bond with his nerdy boss, Norman; assists Peter's fiancée, Lucy, with her bridal shower; attends Korean language classes; and much more.
-Accepting a band flyer outside of a coffee shop, he sees an idiosyncratic band called Munchausen by Proxy; the lead singer is Allison.
-He is charmed by her quirkiness; she is delighted by his spontaneity and they begin dating.
-He earns a corporate promotion at work and, making use of his guitar lessons, plays Third Eye Blind's song "Jumper" to persuade a man not to commit suicide.
+After having a pleasant workday, Carl is convinced that he must continue to say yes, as his previous misery was the consequence of refusing opportunities.
+He renews his friendships with Peter and Rooney; builds a bond with his nerdy boss, Norman; assists Peter's fiancée, Lucy, with her bridal shower; and learns to speak Korean, play the guitar, and fly airplanes.

+Accepting a band flyer outside of a coffee shop, Carl sees an idiosyncratic band called Munchausen by Proxy; the lead singer is Allison.
+He is charmed by her quirkiness; she is delighted by his spontaneity, and they begin dating.
+They sneak into the Hollywood Bowl and sing "Can't Buy Me Love" by The Beatles, among getting up to other hijinks together.
+Carl earns a promotion at work after approving several microloans and, using his guitar lessons, plays Third Eye Blind's song "Jumper" to persuade a man not to commit suicide.